swinton/SpotHub/README.md

 # SpotHub

-> Collaborate on Spotify playlists using GitHub :headphones: :relaxed:
+> Collaborate on Spotify playlists using Pull Requests :headphones: :relaxed:

 ## How does this even work?